You know all those studies about how children laugh about 13,424,938 times more than adults on a daily basis?

 I checked this out from the library and Bart was the first one to read it aloud and his French accent was so funny that I was almost crying laughing as I made dinner.
-It’s about a little French snail who just DESPERATELY wants to be a pet.
+It’s about a little French snail who just DESPERATELY wants to be a pet and some friendship.
 And he wouldn’t mind a little salad either.

 Miss Nelson is Missing by Gary G. Allard Jr., illustrated by James Marshall

 I’ve professed my love for this book before (including with a full-on double costume) and I don’t think I’ll ever outgrow it.
 It’s so fun as a reader when you’re in on the secret that the book characters aren’t.

 And if you’d like a printable copy of this list of funny picture books for kids so you can take to your library or screenshot on your phone for easy access, just pop in your email address below and it’ll come right to your inbox!